varunnayal-org/database-migration-action/README.md

     "pr" : "customfield_11111",     // Pull Request Link field
-    "prLabel": "Label for pr field",// Label for "PR" field "repo" : "customfield_22222",   // Code Repo Link field "driApprovals": [],             // fields to check for DRI approvals },
+    "prLabel": "Label for pr field",// Label for "PR" field "repo" : "customfield_22222",   // Code Repo Link field "repoLabel": "Label for repo"   // Label for repo field.
+Used for searching JIRA ticket for schema drifts.
+    "driApprovals": [],             // fields to check for DRI approvals },
   "approvalStatus": "DONE",         // Default to DONE.
 Value to check in "fields.driApprovals" field list